THE BOOK Fontana, 1968 pp222

 After Mesopotamia and the Nile, Poirot’s middle-eastern odyssey next takes him to Jordan for an Appointment with Death.
 He goes to visit the British authorities in Amman, armed with a letter of introduction from Colonel Race.
 After that case, Agatha Christie packed him off back to England for good …

-Kenneth Branagh’s production of Death on the Nile is due to be released in cinemas in February 2022 after 17 months delay, caused in part by the COVID-19 pandemic but also by allegations of sexual assault against Arnie Hammer, who had the part of Simon Doyle.
-Hammer has been airbrushed out of most of the publicity for the film, but not the film itself – unsurprisingly, since it is a pivotal role.
-There will be a Swigatha review of this film in due course.
+Kenneth Branagh’s production of Death on the Nile was finally released in cinemas in February 2022 after 17 months delay, caused in part by the COVID-19 pandemic but also by allegations of sexual assault against Arnie Hammer, who had the part of Simon Doyle.
+Hammer had been airbrushed out of most of the publicity for the film, but not the film itself – although in places his part could have been played by a cardboard cut-out.

-A British film was made in 1978, with Peter Ustinov as Poirot and a firmament of stars, including Angela Lansbury in brilliant form as Mrs Otterbourne, David Niven as the definitive Colonel Race and Bette Davis as Mrs van Schuyler.
+A more enjoyable British film was made in 1978, with Peter Ustinov as Poirot and a firmament of stars, including Angela Lansbury in brilliant form as Mrs Otterbourne, David Niven as the definitive Colonel Race and an acid Bette Davis as Mrs van Schuyler.
 Mia Farrow gives a fine performance as Jacqueline de Bellefort, and Simon McCorkindale is suitably wooden as her lover.

 The characters of the Allertons, Cornelia Robson and Fanthorp have been ditched, and an awful Indian stereotype boat-manager inserted, but otherwise it is quite faithful to the original.It is an enjoyable film, if rather too full of Poirot going around to each character and saying “YOU could have done it, by….”
 If nothing else, that is a dead give-away, as the only people he does not accuse in this way are, of course, the ones who did do it.